ruanklein/sbagen-plus/USAGE.md

 - If 10Hz alpha doesn't feel relaxing, try 9Hz or 11Hz
 - If you're not falling asleep with delta frequencies, try adjusting between 1-4Hz
 - Experiment with different carrier frequencies (100-400Hz range)
+- For binaural AM, try different carrier frequencies (300-600Hz) to find the most comfortable base tone
+- The modulation frequency in binaural AM can be more subtle than traditional binaural beats, so experiment with lower values (0.5-4Hz) for deep meditation

 ### 📊 Considerations about Amplitude

 - Keep binaural beats subtle (10-25% amplitude)
 - Isochronic tones can be slightly louder (15-30% amplitude)
 - Background noise should usually be louder than the tones
+- Binaural AM can be used at slightly higher amplitudes (20-35%) due to its smoother modulation

 ### ⏱️ Session Duration